rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-19-ide-future.md

 If this approach works, we will consider freezing RLS and focusing fully on rust-analyzer.
 Long term, the plan is to unify the save-analysis fallback path and the lazy analysis.

 In parallel to this RLS/rust-analyzer unification effort, we continue to pursue rustc library-ification, with a specific focus on traits solving (via chalk) and type inference.
+"Library-ification" is a term we've been using for the process of extracting code out of rustc into re-usable libaries which can be shared by both rustc and rust-analyzer.
+The goal is to use library-ification to gradually reduce the amount of duplicated code between rustc and rust-analyzer, with the goal of eventually either having a single code-base, or having the vast majority of the logic be shared.